Jim Parr: Academic career

+Civil service and later career

-After serving as chairman of the Commission on Post-Secondary Education in Ontario (COPSEO) and as president of the Ontario Committee on University Affairs, Parr was appointed deputy minister of Colleges and Universities - a civil service position for the provincial government.
+After serving as chairman of the Commission on Post-Secondary Education in Ontario (COPSEO) and as chairman of the Ontario Committee on University Affairs in 1972, Parr was appointed deputy minister of Colleges and Universities in 1973—a civil service position for the provincial government.

+In 1979, he was appointed chairman and chief executive officer of TVOntario during which time he unsuccessfully sought a license for the network from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a national children's channel.
+Under his tenure at TVO, the on-air membership drive was initiated, the first co-production deal with Japan's NHK was negotiated, and the groundwork was laid for TVO's French-language network.

+In 1985, Parr was appointed director-general of the Ontario Science Centre for a three-year term, in the course of which the centre experienced renewed enthusiasm, increased attendance, and larger grants.

+Parr received an honorary Doctor of Laws degree from the University of Windsor in 1984.

+Other pursuits

-In addition to writing poetry, Parr composed selections for the piano and wrote operettas that were performed at the Toronto Arts & Letters Club.
+In addition to photography and writing poetry, Parr composed selections for the piano and wrote operettas that were performed at the Arts and Letters Club of Toronto, where he served as president from 1982 to 1984.

 Two years before his untimely death, Parr produced a CD, "When Music Sounds", consisting solely of his own songs, sung by Canadian tenor James Leatch accompanied by pianist Dona Jean Clary.

-In 1979, he was appointed chairman of TVOntario during which time he unsuccessfully sought a license for the network from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a national children's channel.
-In 1985 he was appointed director-general of the Ontario Science Centre for a three-year term.